kalki-kgp/munchkin/README.md

 What You Need
 1) Xcode installed (from the Mac App Store).
-2) A Nebius API key (set in Keychain via the app) and a model name (e.g., deepseek-ai/DeepSeek-V3-0324-fast).
+2) API keys for your provider(s) (set in Keychain via the app): Nebius, OpenAI, Anthropic, or Groq.

 Project Setup in Xcode (one-time)
 1. Open Xcode → File → New → Project…